nervosnetwork/docs.nervos.org/website/docs/integrate/qa.md

 **Q:** Why is it that the minimum transfer amount cannot be less than 61 CKB?

 **A:** A cell is used to represent a balance on-chain, and one must hold 1 CKB for every 1 byte of space that the cell occupies.
-The data in a every cell is broken down into four fields: capacity, lock script, type script, and data.
+The data in every cell is broken down into four fields: capacity, lock script, type script, and data.
 Capacity and lock script are required, and type script and data are optional.
 For more detailed information about the structure of a cell, refer to the [cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell) reference page.

 The most common basic cell is one that represent a CKB balance.
 Often this will use the default lock script, which is used for short CKB addresses supported by most wallets.
 A basic cell like this does not require a type script or any additional data.
 The fields of this cell are as follows:

-* The field `capacity` field is used to hold the number of CKB balance in the cell.
+* The `capacity` field is used to hold the number of CKB balance in the cell.
 This is a u64, which takes 8 bytes.
-* The field `lock script` is `Script` type.
+* The `lock script` field is `Script` type.
 This inclues a `code_hash` that is 32 bytes, a `hash_type` that is 1 byte, and an `args` field that is 20 bytes.
-* The field `type script` is optional and is not used for this cell.
+* The `type script` field is optional and is not used for this cell.
-* The field `data` is optional and is not used for this cell.
+* The `data` field is optional and is not used for this cell.

 When you add these up, you get 61 bytes: 8 + 32 + 1 + 20 + 0 + 0 = 61.